This document is intended as a brief primer on using macOS computers. It is best viewed in a web browser on a Mac or a PC.

 To use the Mac, you interact with it using a keyboard and a pointing device, which is typically a mouse, a trackpad, or a trackball.
 The pointing device allows you to move a cursor around on the screen by either moving the mouse across your desk, dragging your finger across the trackpad, or rolling the trackball.

 The cursor usually takes the shape of an arrow, but can take other shapes too.
 The shape of the cursor is meant to give you information about what will happen when you click the button of your pointing device.

-There are other cursors as well, and some programs have their own special cursor types (QLab does not have special cursor types.)
+There are other cursors as well, and some programs have their own special cursor types for specific uses.

 When you click the button on the pointing device, that initiates some kind of action relevant to the location of the cursor on the screen.
 There are four basic actions you need to know about: click, double-click, right-click, and click-drag-and-drop.

 Click means to press the mouse button once.
 If your mouse has two or more buttons, a click is usually the left-most button.
 If you’re using a trackpad, pressing down or tapping gently is usually the equivalent of a click.
 If the cursor is pointing at a metaphorical object, like a file or folder, clicking selects that item.